Bent's Old Fort National Historic Site: History

 The adobe fort quickly became the center of the Bent, St. Vrain Company's expanding trade empire, which included Fort Saint Vrain to the north and Fort Adobe to the south, along with company stores in New Mexico at Taos and Santa Fe.
 The primary trade was with the Southern Cheyenne and Arapaho Indians for buffalo robes.

 From 1833 to 1849, the fort was a stopping point along the Santa Fe Trail.
-It was the only permanent settlement not under the jurisdiction and control of Native Americans or Mexicans.
+From 1833 to 1849, the fort was a key trading hub along the Santa Fe Trail.
+Although founded by American traders, it was located on Mexican territory and operated under Mexican jurisdiction until 1848.
+Bent, St. Vrain & Company obtained Mexican trading licenses and paid customs duties on goods moving through the region.
+The fort maintained close economic and legal ties to Mexican New Mexico, serving as a critical link between U.S. and Mexican trade networks.
 The U.S. Army, explorers, and other travelers stopped at the fort to replenish supplies, such as water and food, and perform needed maintenance to their wagons.
 The American frontiersman Kit Carson was employed as a hunter by the Bent brothers in 1841, and regularly visited the Fort.
 Likewise, the explorer John C. Frémont used the Fort as both a staging area and a replenishment junction, for his expeditions.
 During the Mexican–American War in 1846, the fort became a staging area for Colonel Stephen Watts Kearny's "Army of the West".

 Ralph Emerson Twitchell makes the following statement.

 Bent's Fort is described as having been a structure built of adobe bricks.
 It was 180 feet long and 135 feet wide.
 The walls were 15 feet in height and four feet thick and it was the strongest post at that time west of Ft.
 Leavenworth.
 The construction of this fort was commenced in 1828 ... at a point on the Arkansas somewhere between the present cities of Pueblo and Canon City, having been disadvantageously located.
 Four years were required in which to complete the structure.
 On the northwest and southeast corners were hexagonal bastions, in which were mounted a number of cannon.
 The walls of the fort served as walls of the rooms, all of which faced inwardly on a court or plaza.
 The walls were loopholed for musketry, and the entrance was through large wooden gates of very heavy timbers.

-Destruction
+Abandonment

 In 1849 when a great cholera epidemic struck the Cheyenne and other Plains Indians, William Bent abandoned Bent's Fort and moved his headquarters north to Fort Saint Vrain on the South Platte.
 When he returned south in 1852, he relocated his trading business to his log trading post at Big Timbers, near what is now Lamar, Colorado.
 Later, in the fall of 1853, Bent began building a stone fort on the bluff above Big Timbers, Bent's New Fort, where he conducted his trading business until 1860.